QMC and City Hospital each have Neonatal Intensive Care Units which specialise in treating and caring for premature and sick newborn babies.

 We understand having a baby on the Neonatal Unit can be an anxious time and we aim to support you through this.
 We have a dedicated Family Care Team on the unit who will provide you with information about the unit and give you additional support both during your baby’s stay and after he or she goes home as needed.

-Both of our units are involved in teaching and research with strong links with the University of Nottingham.
-We are also the lead Neonatal Unit for the Trent Perinatal Network which allows us to link with other Neonatal Units in the East Midlands such as Derby, Mansfield, Lincoln and Boston.
+Both of our units are involved in teaching and clinical research with strong links with the University of Nottingham.
+We are also the lead Neonatal Unit for the North Hub of the East Midlands Neonatal Operational Delivery Network which allows us to link with other Neonatal Units in the East Midlands such as Derby, Mansfield, Lincoln and Boston.
 Working closely with these units allows all babies in the network to receive the care they require and, should the need arise, they can be transferred between hospitals.

 Parents and the baby's siblings are welcome to visit anytime.